Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Maximum likelihood reconstruction

 \section{Maximum likelihood reconstruction}

 Because this paper extends Ref.~\cite{YiliZhengQiuWangDoerschukJOSA2012}, in this section we summarize Ref.~\cite{YiliZhengQiuWangDoerschukJOSA2012} for the special case where all the particles that are imaged come from the same class and where the pdf on the projection orientations is known.
-We use the language of cryo EM, but any problem with a linear imaging equation containing nusiance parameters would share the equations.
+We describe the problem in the context of cryo-EM, but any application having a linear imaging equation containing nusiance parameters would share the equations.

 The electron scattering intensity $\rho(\vx)$ is described as a linear superposition of known basis functions $F_\omega(\vx)$ with weights $c_\omega$:

 The goal of the reconstruction is to estimate the joint pdf on the $c_\omega$.